 So you just got back from vacation.
 And now you find that you fell in love with the location and that quaint little beach house you stayed in.
 You also want to buy a place just like for future vacations and make a little money from it when you’re not there.
 What could be better – a place to vacation that brings in a profit?
 Still, there’s a lot to consider, especially if you want it to be a good investment move.
-So here are our tips for buying a vacation rental in Los Angeles.
+So here are our tips for buying a vacation rental in Riverside.

 Consider the Location and the Appeal

 That spot in the mountains or on the beach or by the lake may appeal to you, but will other people like it?
 That should be the first question you ask before buying a vacation rental in Riverside.
 Will potential tenants like it as much as you do?

 This has to do with location as much as (and probably more than) anything.
 A good location should have easy access, plenty of attractions, and inviting amenities.
 It should also have something to draw people in during the offseason.
 If the location doesn’t appeal to other people, then you probably won’t get much of a return on your investment.